 Ministers ‘pretty confident’ visa details not compromised in Foreign Office hack

-Business minister Sir Chris Bryant refused to say whether a Chinese-linked group was responsible for the cyber attack.
+It comes amid fears that thousands of confidential documents and data had been retrieved in a data breach two months ago

-The Government has said it is “pretty confident” visa applicants’ details have not been compromised in a hack of Foreign Office data, allegedly by a Chinese group.
+Ministers are “pretty confident” that visa applicants’ details have not been compromised in a hack of Foreign Office data, allegedly by a Chinese group.

-Reports have claimed that a Beijing-linked cyber gang targeted Government servers two months ago, and had accessed information relating to visa details.
+It comes amid fears that thousands of confidential documents and data had been retrieved in a data breach two months ago, with reports claiming that a Beijing-linked cyber gang targeted government servers and had accessed information relating to visa details.

-The Sun reported on Thursday night that “thousands” of confidential documents and data had been retrieved in the data breach.

-The Sun said the Storm 1849 group was responsible for the hack in October.

-The Chinese organisation was named publicly in March 2024 in connection with cyber attacks on MPs and the Electoral Commission.
+Sources told The Sun that the Storm 1849 group was responsible for the hack in October, a Chinese organisation that was named publicly in March 2024 in connection with cyber attacks on MPs and the Electoral Commission.

+The newspaper reported “thousands” of confidential documents and data had been retrieved in the data breach.

-However business minister Sir Chris Bryant refused to say whether a Chinese-linked group was behind it.
-He also told Times Radio that the wider reports were not completely true.
+Business minister Sir Chris Bryant admitted that there “certainly has been a hack”, but he refused to say whether a Chinese-linked group was behind it, claiming that the wider reports were not completely true.

 “You just referred to potentially affecting thousands of visas.
 We are very confident that in the investigation that we’ve done so far, that nobody, no individual, will have been harmed or compromised by what has happened.